jvanev/jconfig/README.md

 #### Custom Converters and Overriding Behavior

-Using `addValueConverter` has an important side effect - Custom value converters take precedence over the default conversion mechanism for direct target matches.
+Registering a custom converter using `withConverter` has an important side effect - Custom value converters take precedence over the default conversion mechanism for direct target matches.
 While adding support for additional types doesn't change the default behavior, adding a custom converter for an already supported type effectively overrides the default conversion mechanism for this type.

 If no converter matches the target type directly, the custom converters will be reviewed to check if there is a converter that can produce an assignable value, as a last resort.